syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-with-Paragraph.md

 {% endhighlight %}

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}
-'Create a new instance of WordDocument.
+' Create a new instance of WordDocument.
 Dim document As New WordDocument()
-'Ensure there is at least one section with a paragraph in the document. document.EnsureMinimal()
+' Ensure there is at least one section with a paragraph in the document. document.EnsureMinimal()
-'Append text "Hello" to the last paragraph in the document. document.LastParagraph.AppendText("Hello")
+' Append text "Hello" to the last paragraph in the document. document.LastParagraph.AppendText("Hello")
-'Add a new paragraph to the last section and cast it as WParagraph.
+' Add a new paragraph to the last section and cast it as WParagraph.
-Dim nextPara As WParagraph = TryCast(document.LastSection.AddParagraph(), WParagraph) 'Append text "World" to the newly added paragraph. nextPara.AppendText("World")
+Dim nextPara As WParagraph = TryCast(document.LastSection.AddParagraph(), WParagraph) ' Append text "World" to the newly added paragraph. nextPara.AppendText("World")
-'Set the hanging indent.
+' Set the hanging indent.
-nextPara.ParagraphFormat.FirstLineIndent = -72.0f
+document.LastParagraph.ParagraphFormat.FirstLineIndent = -18.0F
-'Saves the Word document to MemoryStream.
+' Saves the Word document to MemoryStream.
 Dim stream As New MemoryStream() document.Save(stream, FormatType.Docx)
-'Close the Word document to release resources. document.Close()
+' Close the Word document to release resources document.Close()
 {% endhighlight %}